 Support while you are a mentor

 Mentors will receive a Mentor Handbook, which contains all the specific information about the programme as well as information about mentoring.
-Mentors are given access to the online workspace ‘NOW’ where there is a separate area for mentors to join discussions and view further guidance on the programme content.
+Mentors are given access to the online workspace ‘NOW’ where there is a separate area for mentors to view further guidance on the programme content and a dedicated AUA Microsoft Teams area for PgCert mentors.

-The Programme Manager and Programme Administrator are on hand to answer any queries you have, and there is also a mentor representative on the Board of Studies who can offer advice and support.
+The AUA’s Teaching and Learning Manager and the Professional Development Coordinator are on hand to answer any queries you may have about the programme.
+There is also a Lead Mentor in place to provide guidance and support on mentoring as well as a Mentor Representative on the Board of Studies who can offer advice.

 - Have a UK or Republic of Ireland (or equivalent) postgraduate qualification